chifarol/chifarol/README.md

 Fullstack Web Developer
 -----------------------

-Out of the desire to customize the already-existing came the power to build from scratch.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ilodigwechinaza@gmail.com](mailto:ilodigwechinaza@gmail.com)
-* 🤝  I'm open to collaborating on Django, React, WordPress
+* 🤝  I'm open to collaborating on MERN, Django and WordPress projects

 ### Skills